https://hgic.clemson.edu/

 Clemson University – USDA Cooperative Extension Slide Series, Bugwood.org

 Tea scale (Fiorinia theae) is an armored scale that feeds on gardenias.
-This scale is found mainly on the lower surfaces of leaves.
+This scale is found mainly on the lower leaf surfaces.

 Clemson University – USDA Cooperative Extension Slide Series, www.insectimages.org